 Thanks to its location right across the Seine from the Eiffel tower, the Trocadéro offers some of the best Paris night views.
 It’s also a cultural hub, so why not visit one of the museums before the Eiffel tower puts on its twinkeling jacket?

 The Trocadéro site is an amazing place to spend the evening in Paris.
 Take your time to explore the Jardin du Trocadéro with its wonderful Warschau fountain, hazel and nut trees as well as the statue-lined slopes.
 The garden is being redesigned and will be extended all the way to the Champs de Mars on the opposite Seine river bank.
 That means that also the Pont d’Iena will be transformed in a green zone.
 We can’t wait to see the result.

 And if you don’t want your night in Paris to end, you could always pull an all-nighter before enjoying a delicious breakfast at Carette.
-This Parisian bakery is where to find some of the most mouthwatering croissants in the all of Paris.
+This Parisian bakery is where to find some of the most mouthwatering croissants in the City of Lights.

 Get front-row seats to the Versailles Fountain Show

 Another classic Paris at night experience is the Night Fountains show at Versailles.
 Every Saturday evening, from mid-June to mid-September, the Garden of Versailles bathes in a captivating illuminated setting and the fountains danse to the music.
 This shimmering spectacle lasts for 2.5 hours and ends with a splendid fireworks display.

 The correct dates for this event can be found here.
 Also, note that this activity is not included in a regular ticket.
 It’s recommended to arrive at 7.45 p.m. to be in time for the show which starts at 8.30 p.m. and ends around 11.05 p.m.